 In conclusion, the inventory turnover ratio is more than a mere financial measure—it’s a story about your business’s operational efficiency, sales effectiveness, and inventory management.
 This ratio, derived from a simple inventory turnover equation, can shed light on various dimensions of your business’s performance.

 However, determining the “right” turnover ratio can greatly vary depending on your industry, business model, and specific circumstances.
 It’s crucial to benchmark against industry norms and consider other factors like seasonality and supply chain reliability.
-Remember, the ultimate goal is not just to increase the turnover ratio but to strike a balance that optimizes sales, minimizes costs, and maximizes customer satisfaction.
+Remember, the ultimate goal is not just to increase the turnover ratio but to strike a balance that optimises sales, minimises costs, and maximises customer satisfaction.

 Recommended Next Read